 A function between convergence spaces is continuous if for any filter such that , it follows that , where is the filter generated by the filterbase .

 A continuous map between locales is simply a frame homomorphism in the opposite direction.
-Equivalently (via the adjoint functor theorem), it may be defined as a homomorphism of inflattices whose right adjoint preserves finitary meets (and hence is a frame homomorphism).
+Equivalently (via the adjoint functor theorem), it may be defined as a homomorphism of inflattices whose left adjoint preserves finitary meets (and hence is a frame homomorphism).

 Since continuity is defined in terms of preservation of property (namely preserving “openness” under preimages), it is natural to ask what other properties they preserve.